 Historical Road Trip Destinations

-These are just a few of our favorite history-focused road trips in America; with so many fascinating sites to explore, this list could go on forever.
+These are just a few of our favorite history-focused US road trips and ways to make them more educational; with so many fascinating sites to explore, this list could go on forever.

-But planning a historical road trip doesn’t have to be difficult.
+But planning a historical and educational road trip doesn’t have to be difficult.
 After all, there are great stories of the past to be discovered almost anywhere you go.

 If you’re looking for more information on finding historical road trip destinations in your area, check out the following books, which might help you learn about local gems you didn’t already consider: